The Benefits Ayurveda Brings To All

 - There is a rare chance of a recurrence of the disease

 - Diet regime is part of the treatment and it is always advised according to the personal body constitution of the patient

 - It is a life style rather than a treatment and this life style protects human beings from getting diseased

-- A complete system of medicine which offers treatment for almost all the known diseases, through its preventive, curative, palliative and detoxification measures
+- A complete medical system that provides treatment through preventive, curative, palliative, and detoxification measures.